blockstorm/blockstorm.github.com/pages/faq.md

 - have access to WorldEdit and creative gamemode
 - get the [VIP] title and another color

-Most of the above is only available in the creative, skylands and freebuild worlds to allow other players to play survival.
+**Most of the above is only available in the creative, skylands and freebuild worlds to allow other players to play survival.**

-###How can I become Trusted, Moderator or Admin?
+How can I become Trusted, Moderator or Admin?

-You don't need to ask for any of these ranks, if the server is looking for staff an admin will contact you.
-Increase your chances of being chosen by frequently playing on the server and following the rules.
+- You don't need to ask for these ranks.
+If we are looking for staff an admin will contact you.
+You can increase your chances of being chosen by frequently playing on the server and following the rules.

-###Why am I banned?
+Why am I banned?

-Most likely you broke the [rules] (http://blockstorm.com/rules).
-Please contact admin[at]blockstorm[dot]com if you think it is in error.
+- Most likely you broke the [rules] (http://blockstorm.com/rules).
+You can appeal your ban [here] (http://blockstorm.com/ban.html).

-###What happens after a minecraft update was released?
+What happens after a minecraft update was released?

-Since it usually takes [Bukkit] (http://bukkit.org/) a few days to be updated (and for all its plugins to work properly) you can meanwhile play on a temporary map.
+- Because it usually takes the [Bukkit] (http://bukkit.org/) developers a few days to update (and for all plugins to work properly) you can meanwhile play on a temporary map.
 We use a temporary map to prevent the actual worlds from being griefed without having to shut down the entire server.

-###Your question is not on this page?
+Your question is not on this page?

-Send a mail to admin[at]blockstorm[dot]com or log in and ask someone on the server.
+- Send a mail to admin[at]blockstorm[dot]com or log in and ask someone on the server.